Argyropelecus affinis: Distribution and habitat

+Argyropelecus affinis lives in deep-sea environments, typically found in midwater oceanic regions.
 This species is circum-global and is found in the warmer parts of the Atlantic, Indian and Pacific Oceans.
 It is plentiful off the coast of West Africa from about 10°S northwards, and is present as far south as 15°S near Madagascar.
 It is usually found in the mesopelagic zone.
 During the day, trawls at depths between 350 and 600 m produce the highest catches and at night the greatest abundance of fish is in the depth range 170 and 400 m; this indicates that some, but not necessarily all, fish make short daily vertical migrations.
+As with other members of the genus, it has photophores along its body, which are used for counter-illumination, a form of camouflage against predators in the deep sea.